The Transport Asset Management Plan outlines how the transport assets in the county are assessed and managed

 Ensuring the ongoing safety of all users of the network is also a high priority for us as a County Council.

-Somerset County Council has a transport network consisting of over 6,600 km of Highway and more than 6000km of Public Rights of Way.
-This TAMP sets out the strategic goals and objectives for the transport network, with the levels of service currently achieved and the asset management processes currently in place.
+We have a transport network consisting of over 6,600 km of Highway and more than 6000km of Public Rights of Way.
+This TAMP sets out the strategic goals and objectives for the transport network, with the levels of service achieved and the asset management processes in place.

 The TAMP is a tactical document linking strategic documents such as the ‘Local Transport Plan’ (LTP2) to operational documents such as the ‘Highway Network Management Plan’ (HNMP).

 This TAMP is the second edition of Somerset’s ‘Transport Asset Management Plan and includes improvements set out in the Improvement Plan in TAMP 2009.
 The TAMP creates a clear plan of action, extending into the future, around which activity can be organised.
 The plan is updated and rolled forward annually with review processes driven by performance monitoring.
 It presents an opportunity on an annual basis to identify and address new challenges, to establish a consensus and facilitate decision-making on priorities and to clearly communicate those priorities.